- 1 cup flour plus more for dusting

 - 1 cup plus 2 tablespoons semi-sweet chocolate chips

-- Combine 1 cup of the flour, salt and 3/4 teaspoon of the sugar in a mixing bowl.
-Add the shortening and work it in your hands until the mixture resembles coarse crumbs.
-Add the water, a little at a time, and work it in with your hands.
-Add only as much as you need for a smooth ball of dough.
-Wrap the dough and refrigerate for at least 30 minutes.
+Combine the flour, salt and sugar in a mixing bowl.
+Add the shortening and work it in with your hands or a pastry cutter until the mixture resembles coarse crumbs.
+Add the water, a little at a time, and continue to work it in with your hands, adding only as much as you need for it to come together into a smooth ball of dough.
+Wrap the dough and refrigerate for at least 30 minutes or up to overnight.

-- Remove the dough from the refrigerator and place it on a lightly floured surface.
-Roll out the dough on the floured surface into a circle about 12 inches in diameter and 1/8-inch thick.
-Gently fold the circle of dough in half and then in half again so that you can lift it without tearing it, and unfold into a 9-inch pie pan.
+Remove the dough from the refrigerator and place it on a lightly floured surface.
+Using a lightly floured rolling pin, roll out the dough into a circle about 12-inches in diameter and 1/8-inch thick.
+Gently fold the circle of dough in half and then in half again so that you can lift it without tearing it, and unfold it into a 9-inch pie pan.
+Trim the edges as necessary and crimp or press the edges to form a decorative rim around the edge.
 Refrigerate for 1 hour, or until ready to fill.

-- Bake for about 1 hour, or until the filling sets and the pastry is nicely browned.
-When you remove the pie from the oven, drizzle the whiskey over-top the pie.
-Pokes holes into the pie filling with the tip of a sharp knife so the bourbon has a route to travel.
+Bake for about 1 hour, or until the filling sets and the pastry is nicely browned.
+When you remove the pie from the oven, drizzle the whiskey, a tablespoon at a time, over the pie.
+Cool for 2 hours before topping with the chocolate ganache.